 What isClimate Week NycSEPTEMBER 18-24, 2017

-Climate Week NYC gathers the most influential leaders from business, states and cities annually to share why and how they are embracing the opportunities of the clean economy.
-In 2017, Climate Week NYC will celebrate the scale of global climate action and how we ensure jobs and prosperity for all.Learn More
+Climate Week NYC gathered the most influential leaders from business, states and cities in September to share why and how they are embracing the opportunities of the clean economy.
+Climate Week NYC 2017 celebrated the scale of global climate action and how we ensure jobs and prosperity for all.Learn More

 NEW YORK: Community members have “a joint responsibility to take more action” on climate change, says Jenny Bofinger-Schuster, Sustainability Director, Siemens AG, in a Climate TV interview filmed at Climate Week NYC in September.